From the fig tree, learn its lesson…

 James A. Nash, Loving Nature: Ecological Integrity and Christian Responsibility, Nashville: Abingdon Press, 1991.
 (A classic introduction.)

-Naomi Klein, This Changes Everything: Capitalism vs. the Climate, New York: Simon and Schuster, 2014.
-(A challenging book on climate with a call for an urgent social and economic transformation surprisingly similar to that of Laudato Si.)
-See also her new book, No Is Not Enough (2017).
+Naomi Klein, On Fire: The Burning Case for a Green New Deal, New York: Simon and Schuster, 2019.
+(She calls for an urgent social and economic transformation that is surprisingly similar to that of Laudato Si.)

 Bill McKibben, Eaarth: Making a Life on a Tough New Planet, New York: Times Books/Henry Holt, 2010.
 (A scary and readable overview of the situation we’re in.)